 In the wonderful words of the incredibly talented Lizzo, "it's about damn time."

 This is the upgrade to the Apple Watch I've been dreaming about for the past few years.
 Everything from Custom Workouts to a surprise addition of the Low Power Mode right before the release of the software, watchOS 9has made me love the Apple Watch again.
 But more importantly, watchOS 9 has made my Apple Watch feel like my Apple Watch.

 Custom workouts offer a ton of flexibility for your workouts

 Before watchOS 9, you and your best Apple Watch were at the mercy of the workouts Apple included on its' Apple Watch.
-Granted, there are many different types of workouts in the Workout app, and you could certainly change the goals of your workouts to be more focused on what you are trying to achieve, but it never gave you any real flexibility in how you work out.
+Granted, there are many different types of activities in the Workout app, and you could change the goals of your workouts to be more focused on what you are trying to achieve, but it never gave you any real flexibility in how you work out.
 Custom Workouts is changing all that.

 That's just one example.
 Every workout type can utilize Custom Workouts, and you can even have more than one for each workout, meaning you now have a ton more flexibility to work out how you want, when you want.

 I've been loving using Custom Workouts at the gym, at home, or working out outdoors.
 It's one of those features that you need to get your hands on to understand just how beneficial it will be to your workout routine, but once you figure that out, you'll wonder how you ever used your Apple Watch without custom workouts.

 Get in the zone — the heart rate zone